rkluger68/cpycourse/docs/training/tutorial.md

     8
     >>>

 ***Grouping statements***:
 Consecutive statements can be grouped together forming a code-blocks using ___indentation___.
 The level of idention marks the code-block a statement belongs.

 Grouping statement - i.e. building code blocks - is the basis for structuring the program.
 Organized in "higher-level" building blocks like functions, classes, modules and packages, they provide reusable code fragments.

+A meaningful "programm organization" is crucial creating
+  - understandable
+  - maintainable
+  - extendible
+  - testable
+code.

+***Note***
 Other programming languages use different delimiter-symbols expressing the end of single-statement and grouped statements.
 E.g in Java or C the semicolon `;` is used as single-statement-delimiter, the curly braces `{` `}` are used for code-blocks.

+### Expressions

+An expression is sequence of ***operands*** and ***operators*** evaluating to a single value.
+Operands itself can be expressions.
+Examples:

+    "foo"        # string literal
+    3.14         # float literal
+    True         # boolean literal
+    a            # simple identifier
+    a + b        # simple expression using add-operator x == y       # simple expression using equal-comparison operator id(x)        # simple expression using 'id()'-builtin function getting the memory address the variable 'x' refers to a is b       # simple expression using 'is'-operator (check identity as with id()-builtin function)

+The evaluation (calculation) of an expression itself is triggered by an appropriate statement - in an interactive interpreter session this means you need to finish your entered expression with a carriage return (newline), this will make an expression statement out of an expression.
+Expressions are printable and assignable.
+Because expressions are assignable, they form the smallest unit of reusable code.

+### Operands and Operators

+Operands are literals, identifiers (variable names) or functions returning a single value.
+Operators are (meaningful) links between operands.

 ## Variables, assignments and expressions